 - Freeze until solid

-- Remove from ice tray and place in a ziplock bag and place back in the freezer.
+- Remove from the ice cube tray and place frozen herbs in a ziplock freeze bag or sealable freezer-safe container.

 Just pull out your frozen cubes to add to recipes all winter long.
 Frozen herbs are great for at least a year.